 Medication Therapy Management: Medication therapy management (MTM) is a service offered by Navitus Health Solutions at no additional cost to members.
 It is required by CMS.
 To qualify, members must meet the requirements for at least one of the following two groups:

 - Must have at least three of the following conditions or diseases:

-- Diabetes
+- o Diabetes

 - o Dyslipidemia

-- Hypertension
+- o Hypertension

-- Depression
+- o Depression

 - o Asthma

 AND